oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/9-insight-in-data.md

 ### Objectives

-In this workshop, you will learn:
--	How to find hidden insights in your data
+In this workshop, you will learn how to find hidden insights in your data using Data Studio's Data Insights tool.

 ### Prerequisites

 To complete this lab, you need to have completed the previous labs, so that you have:

-- Created an Autonomous Data Warehouse instance
+- Created an Autonomous Database instance
 - Created a new QTEAM user with appropriate roles

-## Task 1: Use Insights tool
+## Task 1: Use Data Insights

 Data Studio's insights process runs in the background, finding interesting patterns in the data.
 This is a hands-off approach to finding insights that are lurking out of sight in the data.

 In this lab, we will investigate a few sample insights produced by the tool.
-We will learn how to interpret it and will cross-check it with manual analysis.
+We will learn how to interpret the results and will cross-check them with manual analysis.

 >**Note:** The insight process can run for some time depending on the